Kevinichai/Phase-3-Codechallenge1/README.md

 .
 Make your way to the repository main page and press the fork button

 .
 This allows you to fork the repo to your github account from where you can use the first alternative to install this repo.

+#AUTHORS
+This project was done by Kevin Ichai and subsequently hosted on his github page.